Lgtf5/GhostBusters/README.md

 ## Status: in progresss ⏳

 ## Requeriments
-- Develop a programa with Java that offer us:
+- Develop a programa with Java that allow us:

+    - Capture a new ghost
+    - View list of capture ghost
-    -
+    - Release a ghost

 ## Our Team
 - [Karina Lorenzo](https://github.com/karinalorenzo)